 - MBG does not support HTML applications that require continual access to internal network in order to function. - To facilitate downloading HTML applications from the ICP, firewalls must allow TFTP traffic between the MBG and ICP.
-Refer to the engineering guidelines for details.
+Refer to the MBG engineering guidelines available at the Mitel Document Center for details.